LaurynasK/cms-tvs/readme.rst

 New cms with more functionality >> https://github.com/LaurynasK/CodeIgniter-Fusion-CMS
 ###################

-Blog engine(CMS) on top of Codeigniter 3.04
+Blog engine on top of Codeigniter 3.04

 * to login intro admin dashboard enter http://[your-url]/cms-tvs/admin and enter
 * email>> bcd@bcd.lt